Just because someone is a skilled marketing professional does not mean that he or she knows how to sell.

 Top sellers will plan out these advances and ask questions during the Investigation stage that lead the prospect in the direction of the primary objective.

-In agency new business, your first call with a prospect is not a pitch or a presentation.
+In agency new business, your first sales call with a prospect is not a pitch or a presentation.
 It is a way to establish two-way communication.

-Each call requires pre-call planning that identifies objectives that moves the sale forward.
+Each sales call requires pre-call planning that identifies objectives that moves the sale forward.
 To accomplish this, you have to strategically uncover the prospect’s needs by asking the right questions at the right times.
 You can’t expect the prospect to come right out and state their challenges.